 Juve’s machine-like nature and meticulous attention to detail combined with Pjanić’s abundance of creativity was always going to be a match made in heaven.
 After all, the former Lyon man’s struggles were typically down to his consistency.
 Now, with that out of the way, he can finally focus on doing what he does best: creating as his side’s main outlet.

-In his second season, Pjanić has been in sensational form, averaging 2.1 key passes per game and has already registered six assists.
+In his second season, Pjanić was in sensational form, averaging 2.1 key passes per game and registering eight assists.
 Much like Pirlo, his defensive contributions have gone under the radar due to his creative brilliance.
 Despite being seen mainly as the link between the midfield and the attack, the Bosnian still lends a big hand defensively, intercepting 1.7 passes per game, which is almost identical to Pirlo’s contribution in his final year in Italy.
 While his stats are well-rounded, it’s the little things that Pjanić does that set him apart.